iscc/iscc-specs/docs/specification.md

 ![iscc-creation-instance-id](images/iscc-creation-instance-id.svg)

-Applications may carry or store the full hash-tree for advanced partial data integrity verification.
 An ISCC generating application must provide a `generate_instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID.
 Generate an Instance-ID by this procedure:

 1. Apply `chunk_data` to the raw bytes of the encoded media object.
 2. For each chunk calculate the sha256d[^sha256d] digest of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).